Admissions Policy 2022-23

 Applications must be made through the Local Authority’s Coordinated Scheme and all instructions and deadlines in the scheme should be adhered to by applicants.
 Late applications are dealt with in accordance to the scheme procedures.

-Parents / carers are able to make an online application.
-All applications must be submitted to Swindon Local Authority Admissions Team.
+Parents / carers are able to make an online application or apply using a hard copy application form.
+All applications must be submitted to Swindon Local Authority and the Admissions Team.
+If you make an online application you do not need to also make a hard copy application.
 Parents can express a preference for up to 3 schools.

-The closing date for all applications is Wednesday 15 January 2020.
+The closing date for all applications is the 15 January 2023.
 All applications must be submitted by this date.

-Offers will be made to parents by Swindon Local Authority on Thursday 16 April 2020.
+Offers will be made to parents by Swindon Local Authority on the 17 April 2023.

 Any child refused a place at a school will be put on a waiting list for that school and informed of their right to appeal against this decision.

-Parents / carers must accept or refuse the offer of a school place by Thursday 30 April 2020.
+Parents / carers must accept or refuse the offer of a school place by the 30 April 2023.

 Published Admissions Number (PAN)

-The published admission number for Reception in September 2020 will be 60.
+The published admission number for Reception in September 2023 will be 60.
+The PAN for every other year group at the school is 60.

 Oversubscription Criteria and Catchment Area

 When applications for admission exceed the number of places available in any year group the oversubscription criteria is applied, to decide which students to admit.
-The oversubscription criteria and catchment area are used to allocate any places that become available for in year admissions.
+The oversubscription criteria are used to allocate any places that become available for in year admissions.

-A child who has a statement of special educational needs or Education, Health and Care Plan (EHCP) is required to be admitted to the school named on the child’s statement or EHCP.
+A child who has a statement of special educational needs or Education, Health and Care Plan (EHCP) is required to be admitted to the school named on the child’s statement.

 A looked after child or previously looked after child.

-3. Children that live within the catchment area for William Morris Primary School
+Children that live within the catchment area for William Morris Primary School.

-4. Children that do not live within the catchment area for William Morris Primary School
+Children that do not live within the catchment area for William Morris Primary School.

 Distance will be determined from the applicant’s home address to William Morris Primary School on the following basis: